Xyvir/iex.run/.github/readme.md

 ## Setting up your own iex.run instance is easy!

 1. Optional, but Recommended: Purchase a short, pithy, vanity domain name like 'iex.run'.
 Get a .run ending if you wanna be cool like me.
-(3 letter names are about as short as you can go w/o paying ridiculous pricing, foo.bar.)
+(3 letter names are about as short as you can go w/o paying ridiculous pricing, ie: 'foo.run')
 2. Fork this repository and name it accordingly:
  - If you purchased a vanity domain, name the forked repo the same as the apex vanity name.
- - If you didn't purchase a domain, name the forked repo <your-github-username>.github.io
+ - OTHERWISE, name the forked repo <your-github-username>.github.io
-3. Set up the forked repo as a Github Page using the vanity URL purchased above.
+3. Set up the forked repo as a Github Page, deploy from a branch, main / root
+4. Optional: Verify your vanity domain with Github, then configure within Github pages, then disable 'enforce HTTPS'.
 4. Optional : Set Custom iex.run Options and webpage banner within /customization folder.
 5. Upload powershell scripts, batch files, or small binaries to the /scripts folder
-6. Launch those scripts from any Windows endpoint using the simple iex.run syntax, the stub script launcher, or Magic URLs.
+6. Launch those scripts uploaded in step 5 from most any Windows endpoint using the interactive console syntax, the stub script launcher, or Magic URLs as explained above.

 ## FAQ